Mizuno Wave Rebellion Pro 3 Running Shoe Review

 The design section applies only to the exact model we tested, but we expect other sizes to perform similarly.

 The Mizuno Wave Rebellion Pro 3 is the brand's top-tier carbon-plated racing shoe, built specifically for runners chasing peak performance over long distances.
 With its aggressive geometry, ultra-lightweight build, and responsive midsole, it targets the same audience as other elite supershoes like the Nike Alphafly 3 and adidas Adizero Adios Pro 4.
 Compared to these, it offers a distinctly snappy, rolling sensation underfoot that's truly optimized for midfoot strikers, aided by its heel bevel and aggressive rocker design.
 It's ideal for experienced racers who don't mind the extra weight and have the speed and stride to fully take advantage of the unique design.
-Another super shoe that shares a similar geometry with a high midfoot stack height—though less pronounced—is the HOKA Cielo X1 2.0.
+Another super shoe that shares a similar geometry with a high midfoot stack height, though less pronounced, is the HOKA Cielo X1 2.0.

 This shoe sits at the top of Mizuno's lineup as their dedicated super shoe.
 Below it, the Mizuno Wave Rebellion Flash 2 is a plated super trainer that's well-suited for tempo runs and interval sessions.
+Also, the Mizuno Neo Zen serves as a fun and cushioned daily trainer for the bulk of your mileage.
+For a similarly protective ride but in a daily training package, check out the Mizuno Neo Vista 2.

 For more options, check out our recommendations for the best running shoes to find the perfect pair.